awsdocs/amazon-athena-user-guide/doc_source/understanding-tables-databases-and-the-data-catalog.md

 + To create a table manually:
   + Use the Athena console to run the **Create Table Wizard**\.
   + Use the Athena console to write Hive DDL statements in the Query Editor\.
-  + Use the Athena API or CLI to execute a SQL query string with DDL statements\.
+  + Use the Athena API or CLI to run a SQL query string with DDL statements\.
   + Use the Athena JDBC or ODBC driver\.

 When you create tables and databases manually, Athena uses HiveQL data definition language \(DDL\) statements such as `CREATE TABLE`, `CREATE DATABASE`, and `DROP TABLE` under the hood to create tables and databases in the AWS Glue Data Catalog\.